Screening in early pregnancy is important

 Do I have to have a screening test?

-Whether to take screening tests or not is entirely up to you.
-Some people prefer to find out whether their baby is affected, or to rule out any potential issues.
+Whether to accept the offer of screening tests or not is entirely up to you.
+Some people prefer to find out whether their baby may be affected by certain conditions.

 Either way, it’s important to book to see a midwife as soon as you know you’re pregnant, so you can receive the best possible care for you and your baby, every step of the way.